 Most importantly what did I learn from it?
 I need to trust my rail, maintain my light lean into the wave face, and not go heavy back footed and squatty on a drop like that.

-I’ve learned a valuable lesson from that wipeout, and you should do the same.
+This surfing wipeout taught me a valuable lesson, and you should do the same.
 Surfing is built on failures and wipeouts, so accept the inevitability and learn from the wipeouts.

 “Never, never underestimate a wave-like chops, or any wave for that matter…”-N.F.